defano/wyldcard/README.md

 #### Creating menus and menu items

-New menus are added to the menu bar using the `create` command and removed with the `delete` command.
+New menus are added to the menu bar using the `create` command and removed using the `delete` command.
 For example, `create menu "My Custom Menu"` or `if the menus contains "My Custom Menu" then delete menu "My Custom Menu"`.
-Note that when creating a new menu, it will always be added to the end of the menu bar (furthest right position).
+Note that when creating a new menu, it will be added to the end of the menu bar (furthest right position).

 You cannot create two menus that share the same name, nor can you delete a menu that does not exist.

 The value of each menu is treated as a list; you can add, delete, or modify menu items by mutating items in the menu's value.
 For example, to replace the contents of a menu `put "Item 1,-,Item 2" into menu "My Custom Menu"`.
 To append items to a menu, `put "Item 3" after the last line of menu "My Custom Menu"`.
 To delete a menu item, `delete the second line of menu "Edit"`